-Later, as the cost of any action that has been chosen in previous iterations increases relative to the other available actions the algorithm would prefer unexplored actions.
-This happens until the goal is discovered and better values are propagated backwards, causing progress-making actions to be preferred.
-In problems in which there are less states and more obstacles (e.g., Problem 12), the goal is discovered more quickly with a greedier policy.
+Later, as the cost of any action that has been chosen in previous iterations increases relative to the other available actions, unexplored actions would be favored.
+This happens until the goal is discovered and better values are propagated backwards, causing actions making progress towards a lower cost solution to be preferred.
+For problems in which there are less states and more obstacles (e.g., Problem 12), the goal is discovered more quickly with smaller values for $\epsilon$.
 For Problem 0, since the whole state space is available and the goal is relatively far away, a purely greedy approach ($\epsilon = 0$) takes more time to reach it.
 However, a random policy ($\epsilon=1$) is quicker because the robot is not hindered by any obstacles.

-To address questions (2) and (3) above, we define convergence for \ql{} as convergence to the Q-values consistent with the optimal cost-to-go function.
-Note that $Q^*$ can be obtained from $G^*$ using (\ref{eqn:qval2}) for this comparison.